 Wind breaker or paddling jacket

-Footgear – Tennis shoes, Teva type sandals or wet suit booties — any style is fine; they will get wet as you wade in to launch your boat or explore the tidepools.
+Footgear – Tennis shoes, Teva type sandals or wet suit booties — any style is fine; they will get wet as you wade in to launch your boat or explore coastal areas.
 On our river day, please wear a sturdy tennis shoe for hiking and bring wet shoes for the river, no crocs permitted as they don’t offer enough support.